guanshi1688/longview-archive/docs/essays/english/geography-productive-forces-and-civilization.md

 Over time, productive adaptation becomes civilization.

+These are not simply cultural preferences.

+They are productive adaptations.

+The usual language of national difference is too shallow for this level of analysis.

+States differ not only because they have different institutions, cultures, ideologies, or policies.

+They differ because the productive forces they can form, absorb, and reproduce are different.

+At sufficient historical depth, these differences are no longer merely national.

+They become civilizational.

+Over time, productive adaptation becomes civilization.

 ## Classification and Deep Time

 Civilizational classification cannot treat every historical formation as having equal weight.